img

 Technical Note: The section below the pass often involves ice and hard-packed snow.
 Depending on the conditions, your guide may set a fixed rope and advise you to use crampons.
 Please follow your guide's instructions closely for a safe crossing.

-The Pass & Descent: At the top of Cho La Pass (5,420m), there is a solar chargar station for your mobile, camara and power bank any one can charge free of cost.
+The Pass & Descent: At the top of Cho La Pass (5,420m), there is a solar charger station for your mobile, camara and power bank any one can charge free of cost.
 Take you pack lunch, enjoy the panoramic views, take photos and video before beginning your descent into the Chu Gyuma Valley.
 You will head toward Thagnak, where you’ll stop for a restorative break of hot soup and drinks.

 Late Afternoon: After resting for about half an hour, the final leg trek pass through Ngozumba Glacier to Gokyo lake for night accommodation.
 Ngozumba Glacier, the longest glacier in the Khumbu Himalayas.
 At Gokyo, there are several hotels and lodges with restaurant which made easier for this trek.